Add Custom Server Software or Version

 file is namedserver.jar

 .
-If it is not, click on the 3 dots to its right and click on “Rename”. -
+If not, press the 3 dots to its right and select “Rename”. -

 Navigate back to the Console page and start your server.